 - Ernest Scared Stupid uses the horror variation, when a little girl checking for monsters under her bad finds a hideous troll in bed next to her when she finishes.

-- In Kiss Kiss Bang Bang, Harry is catching up with his childhood crush at a party.
-Immediately cut to the next morning when he finds himself in bed with her initially antagonistic friend.
+- In Kiss Kiss Bang Bang, Harry is catching up with his childhood crush Harmony at a party.
+We then immediately cut to the next morning with Harry finding himself in bed with one of Harmony's seemingly clingy friends.

 - A rather creepy version is done in The Glass House.
 Ruby is kept in a drug-induced sleep after she starts to catch on to her evil guardians' plot.
 While this is going on, her foster mother ODs on pain medication, out of guilt over what she's doing to Ruby.
 Cue Ruby finally waking up, to find her foster mother lying next to her in the bed, stone dead.